 - SEO value

-They can have a severe and often unexpected side effect that wrecks Search Engine Optimization.
+They can have severe and often unexpected side effects that wreck Search Engine Optimization.
 Search engine results tumble down in ranking if the redesign process does not incorporate SEO.

 Not all redesigns increase traffic or elevate your rankings on the Google search console.
 Retaining your Search Engine Optimization and organic traffic must be a significant consideration in the website redesign process.
 It should be part of the plan, implementation, and post-launch assessment.